 In Arizona, disabled adults who meet specific requirements may receive disability benefits from the Social Security Administration.

 Social Security Disability Insurance is a federal government program designed to help disabled adult citizens.
-Eligible recipients must have earned enough Social Security credits and cannot be earning more than the SGA (Substantial Gainful Activity) rate for that year.
-In 2021, the SGA is $1,310 and $2,190 for people who have lost their eyesight.
+Eligible recipients must have earned enough Social Security credits and cannot earn more than the SGA (Substantial Gainful Activity) rate for that year.
+In 2021, the SGA was $1,310 and $2,190 for people who have lost their eyesight.

-Since SSDI is a federal program, Arizona is no different from other states when it comes to benefits.
+Since SSDI is a federal program, Arizona is no different from other states regarding benefits.
 However, Arizona does provide some additional disability services as well.

 Facts About Arizona

 The CDC estimates that 25.8% of the adults in the Grand Canyon State are disabled.
-Approximately 12.6% of the adult population in the state has mobility disabilities, 11.2% have cognition challenges, 6.8% can’t live independently, 5.9% have suffered hearing loss, and 4.7% have vision impairment challenges.
+In addition, approximately 12.6% of the adult population in the state has mobility disabilities, 11.2% have cognition challenges, 6.8% can’t live independently, 5.9% have suffered hearing loss, and 4.7% have vision impairment challenges.

 Members of the Arizona disability population can benefit from SSDI, Arizona’s Workers’ Compensation program, Supplemental Security Income, and Medicaid.

-Arizona’s Vocational Rehabilitation Services also help disabled residents secure employment in the state.
+Arizona’s Vocational Rehabilitation Services also help disabled residents secure employment.

 How To Qualify for SSDI in Arizona